Snap an App Alongside the Surface Desktop

-You can’t snap an app to the side of the Start screen or any Smart screen apps.
-Apps can only snap to the side of your desktop.
+You can’t snap an app to the side of the Start screen.

 To unsnap the app, use your finger to drag that vertical bar back toward the screen’s closest edge.

 Not all apps perform well when snapped.
-Some become so tiny they’re nearly invisible.
+Some become so tiny they’re nearly unusable.

 To unsnap a snapped app, drag the vertical line back to the screen’s closest edge.
 When that vertical line reaches the edge, the snapped app unsnaps.